 01. Objective

 Businessmen run their businesses for the main purpose of making profits.
 Entrepreneurs intend to make profits.
 Their main purpose is not to make a profit but to make a difference.
 They want to change the world by solving a problem.
-They are loving about provided that unique solutions to problems in the society or economy.
+They are loving about providing unique solutions to problems in the society or economy.

 Example: A businessman who owns a chain of retail stores aims to optimize sales, reduce costs, and generate consistent profits for the established business.
 In contrast, an entrepreneur might develop a technology startup to transform an industry by introducing a groundbreaking solution and capturing a substantial market share.